On the Iitaka conjecture for anticanonical divisors in positive characteristic: Introduction

 \section{Introduction}

 The aim of the minimal model program is to classify varieties $X$ up to birational equivalence.
-One of the main invariants used in this classification is the Kodaira dimension, $\kappa(X, K_X)$.
-The Iitaka conjecture addresses the problem of relating the Kodaira dimensions in a fibration.
+One of the main invariants used in this classification is the Kodaira dimension $\kappa(X, K_X)$, which can be thought of as a higher dimensional analogue of the genus for curves.
+The Iitaka conjecture addresses the problem of relating Kodaira dimensions in a fibration.